Personal Care and Relationships

 Older young people are likely to be curious about sex and relationships and may search for online for pornographic or sexual material.
 It is important that carers have an open discussion with young people about pornographic images and the impact that viewing these can have on young people and their own developing relationships.
 The NSPCC have produced comprehensive guidance for parents and carers on how to talk to young people about online porn and healthy relationships.For more information please see Online porn - Advice on how to talk to your child about the risks of online porn and sexually explicit material (NSPCC).

 Where children aged 13 - 18 are placed together with no identified risk of exploitative or abusive behaviour, carers should monitor any developing relationships, sensitively but positively discouraging children from engaging under age sexual relationships.Overall, carers should be mindful of their duty to consider the overall welfare of children and this may mean recognising that illegal activity is taking place and working to minimise risks and consequences.
-If there is any suspicion that a child is engaging in illegal behaviour it must be discussed with the child's social worker who will consider what further action is required under the West Yorkshire Consortium Safeguarding Children Procedures.
+If there is any suspicion that a child is engaging in illegal behaviour it must be discussed with the child's social worker who will consider what further action is required under the West Yorkshire Consortium Safeguarding and Child Protection Procedures.

 Any actions taken in this respect will be subject to consultation and must be addressed in Placement Plans.Should carers believe that children are engaging in sexual relationships, they should: